Jump to:

 Rehabilitative services designed to improve ADLs are imperative for successful outcomes.
 Injury prevention must include strengthening the dynamic and static muscle stabilizers, often with the assistance of physician directed physical or occupational therapy.
 Physicians should encourage family and friends to assist with more complicated ADLs and to reinforce the importance of adherence to a long-term treatment plan including therapies, home exercises and restrictions put in place to prevent further injury or functional decline.

 Developing a strong working relationship with your radiology and orthopedic colleagues will facilitate initiation of diagnostic and treatment strategies and improved outcomes.
 Treatment algorithms are not necessarily agreed upon across specialties which may cause confusion especially in management of partial width tears.
 One algorithm is the 50% rule, which states that tendon and ligament injuries with involvement of less than 50% are best treated by non-operative management.
-Thus, determining the size of such tears can allow physiatrists to quickly determine if a patient can rehabilitate an injury or will require surgical referral.13 One quick method of determining the size of such tears is through musculoskeletal ultrasound.
-Though many physiatrists are trained in musculoskeletal ultrasound, musculoskeletal ultrasound evaluations conducted by physiatrists in-office vs. a radiologist may not always be considered official diagnostic studies in some insurance or hospital networks.
-Thus, it is felt by many in the field that the physiatrist, should they wish to make such determinations, establish their credentials for diagnostic ultrasound through accreditation and/or board certification.
+Thus, determining the size of such tears can allow physiatrists to quickly determine if a patient can rehabilitate an injury or will require surgical referral.27 One efficient method of determining the size of such tears is through an office based musculoskeletal ultrasound examination.

 Rehabilitation Management and Treatments